 Kitty Hawk Beaches

 Between Kitty Hawk and nearby Kill Devil Hills, there are miles of shoreline with public access points.
+If you’re planning your days and wondering what to do in Kitty Hawk, you can’t go wrong with a day at the beach!
 There is public parking available along the beach, as well as right at our hotel.
 Kitty Hawk has the highest number of lifeguard posts in the area, making it the perfect destination for families.
-The beaches in the area are relatively smooth and without dunes, making it easy to get straight into the water.
+The beaches in the area are relatively smooth and without dunes, so it is easy to get straight into the water.

 Our town is one of the best in the area for shopping!
 We have the only Wal-Mart in the area, as well as a long strip of shops selling beach gear, as well as some bargain hunting.

-Get ready anglers, the fishing piers in Kitty Hawk are some of the best on the whole east coast!
+Get ready anglers, the fishing piers here are some of the best on the whole east coast and fishing is one of the best things to do in Kitty Hawk!
 Piers can be accessed for a daily rate, and you can also rent a fishing charter.
 Catch flounder, croaker, striped bass, drum, and more!